mekkablue/ShowCrosshair/README.md

 ### Requirements

 The plugin needs Glyphs 2.0 or higher, running on OS X 10.9 or later.
-I can only test it in current OS versions, and I am pretty sure it will not work in versions of Mac OS X older than 10.7.
+It does NOT work with Glyphs 1.x.

 ### License